Tall Ship Celebration returns July 18-21, 2019!

 We strongly recommend dressing for the weather.
 The festival grounds are exposed to the elements and have limited areas of shade/cover from the sun.
-Sunscreen is essential and should be applied multiple times throughout your time in the sun.
+Sunscreen is essential and should be applied multiple times during your time in the sun.
 In case of emergency, dial 9-1-1 immediately and give your location within the festival.

 Absolutely no weapons, coolers, alcohol or illegal substances are allowed within the festival grounds.
 The no weapons policy extends to guests with a CPL license.
 All backpacks, purses and bags will be searched by festival security at admission gates.
 No pets of any kind are allowed inside the festival grounds, with the exception of service animals as permitted by law.